|

 Other

-non-violent, non-confrontational crime does occur, but should almost
+non-violent, non-confrontational crime does occur, but should be

-cyclo while you go into a hotel to check in.
-Be very careful of your
+taxi or tuk-tuk while you go into a hotel to check in.
+Be very careful

-belongings if you take a prostitute to your hotel room.
-Be careful of
+of your belongings if you take a prostitute to your hotel room.
+Be

 and Phsar Kandal in Phnom Penh where the pickpockets are often